 Surrender

-Surrender can refer either to the surrender of individual soldiers or small groups of soldiers, the surrender of a larger military formation by its commander, or the surrender of an entire nation.
+Surrender can refer either to the surrender of individual soldiers or small groups of soldiers, the surrender of a larger military formation by its commander, or the capitulation of a national government.

 The Allied and Japanese attitudes towards surrender were very different.
 The Allied attitude was based on the Roman doctrine of just war that was inherited and modified by the Christian West.
 Under this doctrine, the purpose of a just war was not to physically annihilate the enemy, but to impose one's will on him.
 Unnecessary killing and destruction was to be avoided.
 Thus, surrender was generally regarded as honorable when further resistance was pointless.
 Mass Allied surrenders were common in the first six months of the war, when the Japanese Centrifugal Offensive swept aside all opposition.
 Thereafter Allied troops became very reluctant to surrender, both because of the fear of atrocities and because the strategic setting had become such that Allied troops were less likely to find themselves in hopeless tactical situations.